bottlerocket-os/bottlerocket/README.md

 }
 ```

-You can see that the we're running `v0.3.2` in the active partition, and that `v0.4.0` is available.
+You can see that we're running `v0.3.2` in the active partition, and that `v0.4.0` is available.
 If you're happy with that selection, you can request that the update be downloaded and applied to disk.
 (The update will remain inactive until you make the `activate-update` call below.)
 ```
 apiclient -u /actions/prepare-update -m POST